ThomasJames/GNSS_Double_Differencing/README.md

 Calculates the distance of receiver to the satellite (m) using pythagoras theorem.
 Calculates the distance between the earth center and the satellite (m) using pythagoras theorem.
 Calculates the distance between the earth center and the receiver (m) using pythagoras theorem.
-These ranges make up a scalene triangle, where all ranges are known.
+These ranges make up a scalene triangle, where all ranges/sides are known.
 The low of cosines is used to calculate the angle about the receiver in degrees.
 90 is subtracted from this angle to get the local elevation angle.
 The method then calculates the variance of the satellite at the calculated angle.